marcinkazmierski/custom_contact/README.md

-# custom_contact
+# Custom contact module for Drupal 8

-Drupal 8 - module - contact page and contact block with form.
+With contact page, contact block and form.